Beaudesert, Queensland

 Beaudesert is the administrative centre for the Scenic Rim Region.

 Geography

 Beaudesert is south of Brisbane and west of the Gold Coast.

 Beaudesert is located on the Mount Lindesay Highway, some 70 km south of Brisbane.
 The area sources its income predominantly from rural activities such as cropping, grazing and equine activities, as well as tourism.

 In the Logan River and Albert River valleys, Beaudesert is a regional hub serving surrounding communities such as Rathdowney, Kooralbyn, Canungra, Tamborine Mountain and Jimboomba.
 It is approximately 91 kilometres from Brisbane and connected by the Mount Lindesay Highway.

-The town of Beaudesert is located 46 m above sea level and has an average annual rainfall of around 916 mm per year.
-The temperature is around 30 °C in summer and falls to around 3 °C in winter.
-Generally the weather is mild, but some severe storms can arrive each summer.
+The town of Beaudesert is located 46 m above sea level.